Ever wondered about the different ways to meditate? There are so many styles to explore.

 Meditation Music

-One way to create a serene atmosphere is by playing meditation music in the background.
+One way to create a serene ambient state can be by playing meditation music in the background.

-This type of music usually incorporates soft melodies with natural sounds, such as rain or ocean waves.
+This type of music usually incorporates soft melodies with natural sounds.
+Something like rain or ocean waves, which can be especially helpful for some when it comes to sleep meditation.

-Using solfeggio frequencies that correspond to each energy center for chakra meditations can help elevate the spiritual experience.
+Using solfeggio frequencies that correspond to each energy center for chakra meditation, helping with spiritual experience.

-Other meditation tools include candles, incense, and crystals.
+Other meditative tools include things like candles, incense, and crystals.

 Candles

-Candles can provide light and energy for people who like candle gazing during meditations or create that ambient setting.
+Candles can provide light and energy for people who like candle gazing during practices.
+Or even creating that ambient setting for peace of mind.

-There are even special meditation candles with various scents and colors that are said to promote different effects.
+There are even special meditative candles with various scents and colors.
+All there to promote different effects.

-For example, lavender is often used for relaxation, while white candles can be used for purification.
+For example: lavender is often used for relaxation.
+While white candles normally used for purification.

-If like the idea of candles, here are some amazing chakra candles set, with a crystal in each candle.
+If you like the idea of candles, here are some amazing chakra candles set.
+Each with a crystal ontop of the candle itself.

 Incense and Essential Oils